 High and low pressure service ports are installed on all wall-mount units so that the system operating pressures can be observed.
-Pressures are shown in Table 12.
+Pressures are shown in Table 12 on page 42.
 This unit employs high-flow Coremax valves instead of the typical Schrader type valves.